SEND information in Wirral schools'.

 - If a pupil has a significant and long term medical need then an Individual Health Care Plan is compiled in consultation with the SENCO and the School Nurse and/or other relevant health professionals.

 - Staff are trained in Emergency First Aide with a number of staff being three day fully trained First Aiders.

 - Our EYFS staff have the relevant Paediatric First Aid Qualifications.

 - Staff have been trained in the use of defibrillators and the school has one on the premises.

 - Prescribed medicines can be administered in school with a permission form signed by the parents together with instructions for administering the medicine.
 This form must be filled in at the school office.

 What arrangements are there for supporting my child during school moves?

-Here at Portland we believe that making transitions to another school is a very important part of a young person’s education and we understand that it can be stressful, especially for those children with SEN. We endeavour to make any transitions as seamless as possible and we have the following arrangements in place;
+Here at Portland we believe that making transitions to another school is a very important part of a young person’s education and we understand that it can be stressful, especially for those children with SEND.
+Transition to another school, whether during or at the end of a Key Stage, may be enhanced with additional visits to the forwarding school and the option of staff from that school coming to visit Portland to get to know the child and see how the child is supported.
+All relevant paperwork is passed on tho the next school along with detailed discussions (if required) so that the receiving school is fully aware of the needs of the child, the support plans that are already in place and the tracked progress of the child.
+We endeavour to make any transitions as seamless as possible and we have the following arrangements in place;

-- The class teacher will liaise with the school with details of the individual child’s educational and SEN needs.
+- The class teacher will liaise with the school with details of the individual child’s educational and SEND needs.